USS LST-400: Service in the Republic of China Navy

 Based on the U.S. Defense Agreement, the U.S. presented it to Taiwan at the Port of San Diego.
 After receiving the ship, the ship was named ROCS Chung Suo (LST-217), and arrived in Taiwan on 29 December 1955.

 The first captain was Li Bingcheng, who was mainly responsible for landing operations, transportation and replenishment of personnel and vehicles, and transportation and replenishment of outer islands.

 During the period of service, the ship carried out transportation and replenishment missions such as the Lightning Plan and the Fortune Plan during the 823 Artillery Battle in 1958.

 The ship was ordered to be decommissioned on 1 January 2011, due to the hull and most of her equipment being old.

 On 16 July 2018, she was towed out to sea to be used as a target ship off Lanyu.
 She was struck by a missile and sank.

-One of her anchor is on display at the New Taipei City Weapon Park (新北市武器公園).
+One of her anchors is on display at the New Taipei City Weapon Park (新北市武器公園).